 - Label, date, and refrigerate until needed.
 Enjoy the preserves within two months.

-- If you want to can these in a water bath, you can, but I wouldn't can big batches of morels unless I got a banner haul, I can only remember one year where I canned 6 or so pints of pickles as well as eating and drying them.
+- If you want to can these in a water bath, you can, but I wouldn't can big batches of morels unless I got a banner year.
+I can only remember one year where I canned 6 or so pints of pickles as well as eating and drying them.

 - I suggest eating these a week or so after you make them, I kept mine in the fridge for an extended period for research.